SkylineCommunications/dataminer-docs/user-guide/Getting_started/Accessing_DataMiner/Accessing_DataMiner_Cube/Opening_DataMiner_Cube/Options_for_opening_DataMiner_Cube.md

 You can pass a number of options when starting DataMiner Cube, as detailed below.

 In the desktop app, from DataMiner 10.0.9 onwards, you can pass these options in the Cube start window by clicking ... in the top-right corner of the button representing the DMS you want to connect to, and specifying the URL arguments in the *Advanced* section.
+(See [Connecting to a DMS using URL arguments](xref:Managing_the_start_window#connecting-to-a-dms-using-url-arguments)).

+In the legacy browser app, you can pass these options by adding them to the URL.

 To combine different options, use a space as separator in the desktop app, or "&" in the browser app.